jonmartin721/devwatch-github/PRIVACY.md

 We take security seriously:

 - All API requests use HTTPS
-- GitHub tokens are encrypted using AES-256 encryption
+- GitHub tokens are encrypted using AES-GCM encryption
 - Input is sanitized to prevent XSS attacks
 - Only GitHub URLs are allowed (no external redirects)
 - Content Security Policy prevents malicious script injection